Featured Projects : Neighborhood Treasures

 Click for details.

-This temporary interactive installation in Mayor Newsom's parking spot outside City Hall in San Francisco called attention to the need for urban street greening and engaged citizens and supervisors with dahlias, the official city flower.
+In 2006, this temporary interactive installation in Mayor Newsom's parking spot outside City Hall in San Francisco called attention to the need for urban street greening and engaged citizens and supervisors with dahlias, the official city flower.
 A collaboration with Mike Farrah, Senior Advisor to Mayor Newsom.
 In conjunction with PARK-ing Day sponsored by Rebar and the Trust for Public Land.
-See www.rebargroup.org.

-Taraval Triangle (Taraval at Great Ocean Boulevard, Outer Sunset District), 2006
+Taraval Triangle (Taraval at Great Ocean Boulevard, Outer Sunset District)

 After initial seeding.
 Photo Dave Ferguson 2006.